search icon

 • Events causing dissolution of the LLC

 Every LLC’s operating agreement will be different and can range in length depending on the detail it provides.
-The main purpose is to have a set of rules as a guideline for the LLC’s operation.
-Whether your LLC’s operating agreement is one page or 20, there are clear benefits to having a well-constructed operating agreement.
+The primary purpose is to have a set of rules as a guideline for the LLC’s operation.
+Whether an LLC’s operating agreement is one page long or 20, there are clear benefits to having a well-constructed operating agreement.

 Operating Agreement Benefits